hazae41/starter/README.md

 # Starter

-Start a cool website with React and Tailwind
+Start a cool webapp with React and Tailwind

 ## Stack